Responding to a report of a missing student

 - establishing last known contacts and whether the student has shown any unusual patterns of behaviour

 If the Director of Student Services considers there to be grounds for concern about the student's wellbeing, they will use the student's emergency contact number to contact family or friends.

 Step 3: Reporting the student as missing

-If, after these enquiries, the location and wellbeing of the student cannot be confirmed, the Head of Student Services will report the student as missing to the Police and/or their Embassy, and become the main University point of contact for the Police.
+If, after these enquiries, the location and wellbeing of the student cannot be confirmed, the Director of Student Services will report the student as missing to the Police and/or their Embassy, and become the main University point of contact for the Police.

 They will inform the Pro-Vice-Chancellor (Learning & Teaching), the relevant Dean, the Head of Corporate Communications and the Director of Academic Registry to ensure any incoming enquiries can be dealt with appropriately.

 Once the student is found, confirm that they are safe and well.

 Their Director of Studies or Personal Tutor should remind them about the University attendance requirements.
 They will explain how to inform the department of planned absences lasting longer than two weeks.

 The department will also offer support to help address any underlying difficulties.